-Delegates were presented with the draft emerging vision for education in Powys and its guiding principles and were given the opportunity to influence them to ensure that they are fit-for-purpose for 21st Century education in the county.
+Delegates were given the draft 'Emerging vision for education in Powys' and its guiding principles and were given the chance to influence them to ensure that they are fit-for-purpose for 21st Century education in the county.

 Several Powys headteachers who have gone through the school transformation process spoke at the conference about their journeys and the challenges that they faced.